ShoaibTamboli/Mark10-cash-register/README.md

 # Cash Register Manager

-### about
+## about
 This app takes input of bill amount and cash given by customer.
-And shows output of no of notes to return.
+And shows output of no of notes to be return.